 If your enquiry requires Arts Law to review any documentation, we will process your enquiry as a document review.
 In general, this means that Arts Law will outsource your enquiry to one of our excellent volunteer lawyers who will provide you a review consultation on behalf of Arts Law.
 Alternatively, one of Arts Law’s lawyers will review your enquiry depending on the agreement sent in for review and the capacity of the lawyers at Arts Law.

 All clients must be subscribed to Arts Law to access the document review service.
-As a subscriber you are entitled to two (2) Document Review sessions and five (5) Telephone Legal Advice sessions.
+As a subscriber you are entitled to one 91) Document Review session and five (5) Telephone Legal Advice sessions.
 Arts Law only advises once on a document or matter but may exercise discretion to re-advise where amendments are made to the document or the matter changes.
 You can subscribe online here to access this service.

 As Arts Law’s volunteer lawyers provide their time on a pro-bono basis, we do not guarantee that we can source a lawyer to advise you at all times.
 Your relationship with this lawyer is not independent of Arts Law and you must not contact them directly to request further assistance unless this has first been agreed with Arts Law.
 The volunteer lawyer is not expected to draft any document for you or provide you ongoing assistance.